 With an undefeated boxing record of 50-0, and as the king of pay-per-view numbers, having pulled in over $1.6 billion in revenue, Mayweather’s stats speak for themselves.
 “Love me or hate me, you’re going to watch,” as he likes to say.

-During his boxing days, Mayweather boasted a work ethic that even the late Kobe Bryant — who was a legendary workaholic himself — called maniacal.
+During his boxing days, Mayweather boasted a work ethic that even the late, great Kobe Bryant — who was a legendary workaholic himself — called maniacal.
 “I do my homework on every opponent that I fight,” Mayweather told Men’s Health.
 “I know that if my opponents run 5 miles every day, I have to run 7 miles.
 And when they up it to 7, I’m going to take it to 9.”

 What his training regimen lacked in structure, it more than made up for in “hard work and dedication” — Mayweather’s motto echoed by The Money Team.
 Whether in the gym, or outside a strip club after the party (though he never drinks, smokes or touches drugs) has ended, Mayweather’s training can start any time, anywhere.